About case managers

 Case managers come from many different professional backgrounds.
 They might be psychologists, social workers, nurses or occupational therapists.
-They might also have a background in disability studies.
+Some case managers have backgrounds in disability studies.

-Why your child might see a case manager
+Why you or your child might see a case manager

-Case managers support you if your child or family has additional or complex needs.
-This might include when a child or parent has a disability or mental illness, is homeless or has special circumstances like child protection needs.
+Case managers support children and families with additional or complex needs.
+This might include when children or parents have a disability or mental illness, are homeless or have special circumstances like child protection needs.

-Case managers can be a big help when you’re dealing with lots of different professionals and services, which can be very stressful.
+Case managers can be a big help when you’re dealing with a lot of different professionals and services, which can be stressful.
 A case manager can also help you find and get services or support that you might not have known about by yourself.

 - work out what goals you have for your child and family

 - make a plan that suits your family’s needs

 - work with you to put the plan into action.

 With your consent, a case manager can speak to other services and professionals to help you get the care and services you need.
 This can also avoid doubling up on services that do the same thing or overloading you with appointments.